leila-alderman/tic-tac-toe/README.md

 # Terminal Tic-Tac-Toe

-This Ruby project creates a two-player game of Tic-Tac-Toe that can be played in the terminal.
+This Ruby project is a two-player game of Tic-Tac-Toe that can be played in the terminal.

 [This project](https://www.theodinproject.com/courses/ruby-programming/lessons/oop) is part of the [The Odin Project](https://www.theodinproject.com) curriculum.